-This section would amend section 3304(f) of title 5, U.S.C. and ensure that officers of NOAA Corps are considered Federal employees when applying for jobs only open to Federal employees.
+This section would amend section 3304(f) of title 5, United States Code, and ensure that officers of the NOAA Corps and USPHS are considered Federal employees when applying for jobs only open to Federal employees.
+Currently, they are not.

-Section 19.
-Eligibility of All Members of Uniformed Services for Legion of Merit Award.
+Section 408.
+Eligibility of all members of uniformed services for legion of merit award.

-This section would amend section 1121 of title 10, U.S.C. and allow the officers of NOAA Corps and U.S. Public Health Service (USPHS) to receive the Legion of Merit Award.
+This section would amend section 1121 of title 10, United States Code, and allow the officers of the NOAA Corps and USPHS to receive the Legion of Merit Award.

-Section 20.
-Application of Employment and Reemployment Rights of Members of the Uniformed Services to Members of Commissioned Officer Corps.
+Section 409.
+Application of Employment and Reemployment Rights of Members of the Uniformed Services to members of commissioned officer corps.

-This section would amend section 4303(16) of title 38, U.S.C. and extend the Uniformed Services Employment and Reemployment Rights Act (USERRA) prohibition against employment discrimination against uniformed service members to NOAA Corps.
+This section would amend section 4303(16) of title 38, United States Code, and extend the Uniformed Services Employment and Reemployment Rights Act (USERRA) prohibition against employment discrimination against uniformed service members to the NOAA Corps.